0fif/HwidSpooferAutologin-Maker/README.md

 # hwidspoofer-user-pass-bat-maker
 Helps make the user-pass bat file for lazy HWIDSpoofer users.

-simply right click Hwidspoofer Autologin Maker, select 'Run with PowerShell', and then follow the prompts.
+simply download Hwidspoofer Autologin Maker, right click, select 'Run with PowerShell', and then follow the prompts.